cockroachdb/docs/_includes/v21.1/orchestration/start-cockroachdb-helm-secure.md

 {{site.data.alerts.callout_danger}}
-The CockroachDB Helm chart is compatible with Kubernetes versions 1.17 through 1.22 (the latest version as of this writing).
-No new feature development is currently planned.
+The CockroachDB Helm chart is compatible with Kubernetes versions 1.22 and earlier (the latest version as of this writing).
+However, no new feature development is currently planned.
 If you are experiencing issues with a Helm deployment on production, contact our [Support team](https://support.cockroachlabs.com/).
-{{site.data.alerts.end}}

-{{site.data.alerts.callout_danger}}
 If you are already running a secure Helm deployment on Kubernetes 1.22 and later, you must migrate away from using the Kubernetes CA for cluster authentication.
 For details, see [Operate CockroachDB on Kubernetes](operate-cockroachdb-kubernetes.html?filters=helm#migration-to-self-signer).
 {{site.data.alerts.end}}